splunk/splunk-shuttl/README.md

 Getting Started
 ---------------

-Set the `JAVA_HOME` environment variable
+Ensure that:

-Make sure that you can run `ssh localhost` without having to enter a password*
+* `JAVA_HOME` environment variable is defined correctly

-Cd into to the splunk-shuttl directory and run the following:
+* Make sure that you can run `ssh localhost` without having to enter a password

-Put a .tgz packaged Splunk in the put-splunk-tgz-here directory**
+* Make sure you have a tgz package of Splunk in the directory put-splunk-tgz-here (not needed if you are using your own Splunk instance, see below)

 Build shuttl: